 Townley School will continue to follow up with any parent/carer if they were expecting the child to attend and they subsequently do not attend school.
 Non-attendance will be followed up in line with the school's normal attendance protocols.

-Townley School will continue to inform Children's Social Care if a child with a Social Worker does not attend school.
+Townley School will continue to inform Children's Social Care if a child with a Social Worker does not attend school either in person or remotely.

 Designated Safeguarding Lead Arrangements